heiswayi/heiswayi.nrird.com/_posts/2020/2020-06-24-what-makes-a-great-software-engineer.md

 layout: post
 title: What makes a great software engineer
 description: Engineering values that make a software engineer becomes a great one.
-tags: [Software Engineering, Engineering Values]
+tags: [Software Engineering, Engineering Values, Software Engineer]
 ---

 There are several values and principles that are important for a great software engineer.
 Some of the most important ones include: